msychalice/leetcode/README.md

 A possible optimization is to store all intermediate return results of calling isBadVersion Api.

+## 295. Find Median From Data Stream
+Similar to 480.
+Use multiset to store the stream data and maintain the leftmid iterator in the add function.

 ## 297. Serialize and Deserialize Binary Tree
 Serialize:
     Use preorder traversal to serialize the binary tree.